Blog

 Understanding Multiple Sclerosis and Why Specialized Home Care Matters

-Common symptoms that affect daily living and create the need for in-home caregivers include:
+Common symptoms that create the need for professional in-home caregivers include:

-- Muscle weakness, spasticity, and difficulty walking or transferring
+• Muscle weakness, spasticity, and difficulty walking or transferring safely

-Because MS can affect mobility, cognition, and autonomic function simultaneously, in-home care must span both personal support and skilled clinical services.
-A caregiver who helps with bathing may also need to recognize early warning signs of a urinary tract infection — a common MS complication that can trigger a pseudo-relapse.
-That level of clinical awareness requires professional training, not improvisation.
+Because MS can affect mobility, cognition, and autonomic function at the same time, in-home care must span both personal support and skilled clinical services.
+A caregiver helping with bathing must also recognize early warning signs of a urinary tract infection — a common MS complication that can trigger a pseudo-relapse.
+That level of clinical awareness requires professional training.

-MS Home Care Services Provided by BrightStar Care of SW Fort Worth/Burleson
+MS Home Care Services Provided in SW Fort Worth and Burleson

 Our in-home care services for MS clients are overseen by a Registered Nurse Director of Nursing who develops individualized care plans and supervises every caregiver — including Certified Nursing Assistants, Home Health Aides, and Licensed Vocational Nurses.
-This RN-led care model means that what gets delivered in your home in Burleson or Rendon reflects clinical judgment, not guesswork.
+This RN-led care model means that care delivered in your home reflects clinical judgment, not guesswork.

 Personal Care and Activities of Daily Living

 When MS-related fatigue or weakness makes personal hygiene, dressing, or mobility difficult, our caregivers provide hands-on assistance with bathing, grooming, toileting, and safe transfers.
-We train our staff specifically on body mechanics for clients with spasticity and on adaptive techniques that preserve as much client autonomy as possible.
+Staff receive specific training on body mechanics for clients with spasticity and on adaptive techniques that preserve as much client autonomy as possible.
 Dignity is non-negotiable in every interaction.

 Skilled Nursing Services

-Many MS clients require clinical care that goes beyond what a home health aide can provide.
-Our skilled nursing team is equipped to deliver:
+Many MS clients need clinical care that goes beyond what a home health aide can provide.
+Our skilled nursing team delivers:

-- Medication management and administration — including disease-modifying therapies, muscle relaxants, bladder medications, and corticosteroids during relapses
+• Medication management and administration — including disease-modifying therapies, muscle relaxants, bladder medications, and corticosteroids during relapses.
+Proper multiple medication packaging and scheduling is critical for clients managing complex MS drug regimens.

-- Fall risk assessment and safety planning — identifying environmental hazards in the home
+• Fall risk assessment and safety planning — identifying environmental hazards before injuries occur

 24-Hour and Live-In Care

 MS relapses can arrive without warning.
-When a flare-up dramatically increases care needs overnight, families in Summer Creek, Briar Meadow, and across the Burleson area shouldn't be scrambling to find last-minute help.
+When a flare-up dramatically increases care needs overnight, families in Summer Creek and Briar Meadow should not be scrambling for last-minute help.
 Our 24-hour and live-in care options ensure continuous coverage.
-Whether your loved one needs someone present around the clock for safety monitoring or simply needs care during nighttime hours when fatigue is most disabling, we can provide a consistent care team that knows their preferences and clinical profile.
+Whether your loved one needs round-the-clock safety monitoring or nighttime care when fatigue is most disabling, we provide a consistent care team that knows their preferences and clinical profile.

 Respite Care for Family Caregivers